charsterekt/go-tcp-chat/README.md

-# TCP based Client/Server chat CLI
+# TCP based Client/Server chat CLI in Go

 Written in Go, this is a simple implementation of a TCP server that can detect new clients connecting and disconnecting, and can handle multiple clients with the help of Goroutines.
 Simple chat commands and rooms have been implemented.
 The server can theoretically be deployed to an external source, however for now my testing has been carried out over Localhost with Telnet.
 The commands include the following: <br>